WMRGL/VariantDatabase/README.md

 Use this option to upload the data for a single sample.
 Example below:

-`python manage.py master_upload --worksheet_dir /home/cuser/Documents/Project/DatabaseData/worksheet_dir/ --output_dir /home/cuser/Documents/Project/DatabaseData/MPN_213837/  --sample_qc --coverage --variants --single_sample 213837-2-D17-26177-HP_S2`
+`python manage.py master_upload --worksheet_dir /home/cuser/Documents/Project/DatabaseData/worksheet_dir/ --output_dir /home/cuser/Documents/Project/DatabaseData/MPN_213837/  --sample_qc --coverage --variants --single_sample 213837-2-D17-26177-HP_S2 --subsection_name MPN_SureSeq_OGT`

 Note that the --sample_sheet and --run_qc options are not available when using the --single_sample option.

+### master_upload

+There is also a auto_uploader in development.
+This program monitors directories given in the auto_uploader/configs/auto_config.yaml configuration file.
+The program will check whether the specified directories contain runs which have not been uploaded to the database and then annotate them with vep before uploading them to the database if the match the rules specified in the config file.

+To run this program:

+`python auto_uploader/auto_uploader.py`

 ### VCF Format